-As part of the College's commitment to delivering the Prevent agenda students will be engaged through promotional events and tutorials to understand the dangers associated with involvement in extremism and the promotion of fundamental British values.
+- 9.1 As part of the College's commitment to delivering the Prevent agenda students will be engaged through promotional events and tutorials to understand the dangers associated with involvement in extremism and the promotion of fundamental British values.
 Furthermore, students will be encouraged to develop their critical thinking skills through tutorials and as part of the curriculum.

-6.1 Fundamental British values are:
+- 9.2 The Fundamental British values are:

 - Democracy

 - The rule of law

 - Individual liberty

 - Mutual respect

 - Tolerance of those of different faiths and beliefs

-Extremism should not form part of the curriculum or teaching and students are encouraged to respect other people and no student is discriminated against contrary to the Equality Act 2010.
+- 9.3 Extremism should not form part of the curriculum or teaching, and students are encouraged to respect other people and no student should be discriminated against in accordance to the Equality Act 2010.

-The College believes spiritual, moral, social and cultural (SMSC) standards will be strengthened by actively promoting fundamental British values and encouraging students to respect other people, with particular regard to the protected characteristics set out in the Equality Act 2010.
+- 9.4 The College believes spiritual, moral, social and cultural (SMSC) standards will be strengthened by actively promoting fundamental British values and encouraging students to respect other people, with regard to the protected characteristics set out in the Equality Act 2010.

-7 Useful Contact List
+10. Useful Contact List

-Regional Prevent Coordinators:

-Hillingdon Prevent Coordinator: Fiona Gibbs (01895 277035 / Mobile 07946 714637)

-Harrow Prevent Coordinator: Samia Malik (0208 420 9385)

-Richmond prevent Coordinator Ameliah.
-A. Rayn

-Brent Prevent Coordinator: Kibibi Octave (0208 937 4225)

-Ealing Prevent Manager: Paul Smith (0208 825 7590)

-FE/HE Regional Prevent Officer for London Jennie Fisher jennie.fisher@education.gov.uk https://act.campaign.gov.uk/

-Anti-Terrorist Hotline: 0800 789 321

-8 Useful Link:
+10.1 Please go through the Safeguarding Team to contact the following people:

+Hillingdon Prevent Coordinator: Fiona Gibbs 01895 277035 / Mobile 07946 714637 Harrow Prevent Coordinator: Samia Malik 0208 420 9385 Richmond Prevent Coordinator Ameliah Rayn 07929862210 Brent Prevent Coordinator: Kibibi Octave (0208 937 4225) Ealing Prevent Manager: Paul Smith (0208 825 7590) FE/HE Regional Prevent Officer for London Jennie Fisher jennie.fisher@education.gov.uk (07880 469 588) Anti-Terrorist Hotline: 0800 789 32 Act Campaign: https://act.campaign.gov.uk/